Machine Learning for Energy Markets Data

 Knowledge

-• Have a basic understanding of linear models of prediction such as ordinary least squares, ridge regression, LASSO, and elastic net methods and how to implement them using data from energy markets.
+• Have an in-depth understanding of linear models of prediction such as ordinary least squares, ridge regression, LASSO, and elastic net methods and how to implement them using data from energy markets.

 • Know how to classify demand load profiles using the k-means clustering method.